The Concept of Grand Challenges

 We owe the concept of the grand challenge to German mathematician David Hilbert, who presented a list of 23 unsolved “mathematical puzzles” to an international society of mathematicians in 1900.
 His address galvanized the efforts of mathematicians for the next century.

-Following in this rich tradition, AASWSW’s first convened a blue-ribbon, volunteer committee to plan and lead the project.
-The Grand Challenges Executive Committee includes some of the nation’s leading scientists, educators, and policy experts from throughout the field of social work.
+Following in this rich tradition, the American Academy of Social Work & Social Welfare (AASWSW) first convened a blue-ribbon, volunteer committee to plan and lead the project.
+The original, and current, Grand Challenges Leadership Group includes some of the nation’s leading scientists, educators, and policy experts from throughout the field of social work.

 Initially, the Committee issued a broad call for ideas and received more than 80 separate concepts for Grand Challenges.
 Committee members synthesized and reviewed this collection and then sought nearly two dozen academic working papers in support of this diverse group of ideas.
 From this process, the Executive Committee then distilled the 12 Grand Challenges for Social Work.